sashafomina/covid_policy_analysis/README.md

     * Optimizing functions to fit logistic growth curves and obtain optimal parameters

-3. `prophet_tk.ipynb` - Actual implementation of Facebook Prophet model, both with linear and logistic growth curve, and contains analyses of the resulting models and some experimental models.
+3. `prophet_tk.ipynb` - Actual implementation of Facebook Prophet model, both with linear and logistic growth curve, and contains analyses and visualizations of the resulting models and some other experimental models.
 A summary of the file includes:
     * Detailed explanation of the Facebook Prophet equation
     * Counterfactual linear and logistic model trained exclusively on COVID-19 output metrics
     * Linear growth models where policy changes are modeled in the form of extended holidays to capture effects on COVID-19 output metrics